mcenv/setup-minecraft/README.md

 # <samp>setup-minecraft</samp>

-This action downloads and caches a specific version of Minecraft: Java Edition[^1].
+This action downloads a specific version of Minecraft: Java Edition[^1].

 ## Inputs